 Your client was a victim of qualifying criminal activity. (link to website)

 Your client was helpful, is helpful, or is likely to be helpful to law enforcement in the detection, investigation, prosecution, conviction, or sentencing of the criminal activity.
 If your client is under the age of 16 on the date of the qualifying crime or is unable to provide information due to incompetency or incapacitation, a parent, guardian, or next friend may assist law enforcement on their behalf.
 As per California Law, helpfulness is presumed IF, your client has not refused to provide information reasonably requested by law enforcement or this Office.
 See Cal.
 Penal Code Section 679.10 for further information. (link to website).

 If you would like the City Attorney’s Office to review your client’s U-Visa Law Enforcement Certification request, please follow the procedure outlined below.
 Failure to follow the correct procedure may cause delay in our review of your request.

-1. Send all requests to:
+1. Send all requests either hard copy or via email to: